coder/docs/workspaces/preferences.md

 Autostart allows you to set the time when Coder automatically starts and builds your workspaces.
 See [Autostart](autostart.md) for more information.

-## Dark mode
+## Dark theme

-> Dark mode is currently a beta feature.
+> Dark theme is currently a beta feature.

-If you'd like to use Coder's dark mode, you can enable it by clicking on your avatar and selecting **Feature Preview**.
+If you'd like to use Coder's dark theme, you can enable it by clicking on your avatar and selecting **Feature Preview**.
 Then, click **Dark theme** and select **Enable**.